0m3ga13/Ecommerce-Website/README.md

 # ElectroShop
-a responsive website, with cool themes and design dark mode using tailwind
+a responsive ecommerce website, with cool themes and design, dark mode is implemented using tailwind.

 ## Customize configuration